JamesTheBard/ufb-input-board/README.md

 }
 ```

-## Display Type

-The display type sets which display library to use based on the display IC.
-Most

 ## Profiles

 Profiles control how the 29 inputs are mapped to the 18 outputs.
 The default profile is always `Passthrough (1:1)` which is associated with profile 1.
 Any profiles defined in the `profiles.json` file will show up in slot 2 and above in the order they appear in the `profiles.json` file.